CristianDavideConte/applyBackdropFilterBlurToText/README.md

-# How to apply backdrop-filter:blur() to a text element?
+# How do I apply backdrop-filter:blur() to a text element?

 As far as i know there's **no way to directly apply the backdrop-filter:blur to a text** element.
 But we can work on it.<br> I have two possible solutions: <br>